moj-analytical-services/user-guidance/source/documentation/tools/index.md

 User friendly way of making small persisting ad hoc databases.
 In it's alpha release, please report all problems!

 #### [mojap-aws-tools-demo](https://github.com/moj-analytical-services/mojap-aws-tools-demo)
 A repo containing some helpful guides on how to use some of the above packages.
-You can also ask for help with these on #ask-data-engineering
+You can also ask for help with these on #ask-data-engineering.

 ### R packages